Quantitative Alexandrov theorem for capillary hypersurfaces in the half-space: Introduction

-\item The target shape $S_\theta$ consists of finitely many (almost) $\theta$-caps or spheres that lie completely in $\overline{\mfR^{n+1}_+}$ of equal radii, due to the estimates on height of the centers \eqref{ineq-o_i,E_n+1-Thm-1}, \eqref{ineq-o_i,E_n+1-Thm-2}.
-Moreover, these $\theta$-caps and spheres are almost mutually disjoint, thanks to the estimates of distances \eqref{ineq-o_i-o_j-1}, \eqref{ineq-o_i-o_j-2}, \eqref{ineq-o_i-o_j-3}. \item If the $L^n$-deficit vanishes, i.e., $H_\S=\lambda$ for $\mcH^n$-a.e. $x\in\S$, then $\S$ has to be the finite union of disjoint $\theta$-caps or spheres that lie completely in $\overline{\mfR^{n+1}_+}$ of equal radii. \item For the $S_\theta$ resulted from Theorem \ref{Thm-Stability}, consider now a ball with small enough radius, say $B_{\tilde\ep}$, which is disjoint from $\p\Om$ and far away from $\p\mfR^{n+1}_+$.
-For the set $\widetilde\Om\coloneqq\Om\cup B_{\tilde\ep}$, clearly $\widetilde\Om$ has the same $d_m$ as that of $\Om$, and it is not difficult to see that $\norm{H_\S-\lambda}_{L^p(\p B_{\tilde\ep})}$ will be sufficiently small if $1<p<n$, therefore revealing the sharpness of Theorem \ref{Thm-Stability}, in the sense that the $L^n$-deficit cannot be replaced by any weaker $L^p$-deficit. \end{enumerate} \end{remark}
+\begin{remark} \normalfont Some comments on Theorem \ref{Thm-Stability} are as follows. \begin{enumerate} \item [($i$)] The target shape $S_\theta$ consists of finitely many (almost) $\theta$-caps or spheres that lie completely in $\overline{\mfR^{n+1}_+}$ of equal radii, due to the estimates on height of the centers \eqref{ineq-o_i,E_n+1-Thm-1}, \eqref{ineq-o_i,E_n+1-Thm-2}.
+Moreover, these $\theta$-caps and spheres are almost mutually disjoint, thanks to the estimates of distances \eqref{ineq-o_i-o_j-1}, \eqref{ineq-o_i-o_j-2}, \eqref{ineq-o_i-o_j-3}. \item [($ii$)] If the $L^n$-deficit vanishes, i.e., $H_\S=\lambda$ for $\mcH^n$-a.e. $x\in\S$, then $\S$ has to be the finite union of disjoint $\theta$-caps or spheres that lie completely in $\overline{\mfR^{n+1}_+}$ of equal radii. \item [($iii$)] For the $S_\theta$ resulting from Theorem \ref{Thm-Stability}, consider now a ball with small enough radius, say $B_{\tilde\ep}$, which is disjoint from $\p\Om$ and far away from $\p\mfR^{n+1}_+$.
+For the set $\widetilde\Om\coloneqq\Om\cup B_{\tilde\ep}$, it is not difficult to see that $\norm{H_\S-\lambda}_{L^p(\p B_{\tilde\ep})}$ will be sufficiently small if $1<p<n$, therefore revealing the sharpness of Theorem \ref{Thm-Stability}, in the sense that the $L^n$-deficit cannot be replaced by any weaker $L^p$-deficit. \end{enumerate} \end{remark}

 Further applications of our main result would be interesting to explore.
-In view of \cites{DM19,XZ23} and \cites{MPS22,JN23}, it is natural to ask whether, for a large class of initial data, the global-in-time weak solutions of the \textit{volume-preserving mean curvature flow} (\textit{flat flow}), in the capillary setting, converge to a finite union of $\theta$-balls and Euclidean balls.
+In view of \cites{DM19,XZ23} and \cites{MPS22,JN23}, it is natural to ask whether, for a large class of initial data, the global-in-time weak solutions (\textit{flat flow}) of the \textit{volume-preserving mean curvature flow}, in the capillary settings, converge to a finite union of $\theta$-balls and Euclidean balls.